Forest Temple

 Kill the Deku Like guarding a Heart Piece

-Method 1 - Pick up bombling with boomerang (fastest)
+Method 1 - Pick up bombling with boomerang (fastest RTA)

 1. Pull boomerang midair